larsonzh/whois/docs/USAGE_EN.md

 # IPv6 server with custom port (use -p instead of [ip]:port)
 whois-x86_64 --host 2001:67c:2e8:22::c100:68b -p 43 example.com
 ```

+### Connectivity tip: ARIN and IPv6

+- In some environments with IPv4-only private LAN egress (NAT, no IPv6), `whois.arin.net:43` may reject connections from private source addresses (ACL behavior).
+- Symptoms: cannot connect to ARIN:43; the official whois client behaves the same.
+Enabling IPv6 makes it work immediately; our client connects fine once IPv6 is available.
+- Observation: in some cases the official whois requires one query against the RIR's IPv6 address before it starts working.
+- Recommendation: enable IPv6 (or ensure your source is a public IP) for stable ARIN access; alternatively, choose a starting server or disable redirects temporarily to investigate.

 ### Folded output